djhi/meteor-autoform-materialize/README.md

 =========================
 Adds [materialize](http://materializecss.com/) templates for autoform.

-> **Important** I no longer use Meteor and won't be updating this project anymore.
-If anyone is interested in taking care of it, I'll gladly transfer ownership.
+> **Important** I have recently taken over this project from @djhi.
+Thank you to @djhi and other contributors for getting this package up to this point.
+I will try my best to make it even better.

 ## Setup

-1. `meteor add gildaspk:autoform-materialize`
+1. `meteor add mozfet:autoform-materialize`
 2. In a client file (ex: `/client/config/autoform.js`)
   ```
   AutoForm.setDefaultTemplate('materialize');